 "American Folk Songs for Christmas," by Mike, Peggy, Penny Seeger and their families.
 A Rounder Records 2 CD set CD 0268/0269, contains 53 songs, including 9 shape-note songs, from their mother's book of the same title, recently reprinted in paperback.

 "With Heart and Voice: Anthems Across America" sung by Madrigalia, Rochester's Chamber Singers, conducted by Roger Wilkens Berkley Moore writes: "This unnumbered CD contains 23 twentieth-century choral (and sometimes organ) compositions which include five thoughtful rearrangements of Southern Harmony selections Restoration, Holy Manna, Warrenton, Dunlap's Creek, and The Spiritual Sailor."
-If not found on CDBaby.com, order from Madrigalia at P.O.
+Order from Madrigalia at P.O.
 Box 92068, Rochester, NY 14692, phone 585-230-2894.

 "Southern Harmony," by William Duckworth, sung by the Gregg Smith Singers.
 Berkley Moore provides the following information: This is a 20-movement work for a cappella chorus by Duckworth, who sang shape-note music in North Carolina as a child and sang Sacred Harp music with Neely Bruce, who commissioned this work.
-All but two movements are based on shape-note tunes such as Consolation, Wondrous Love, Hebrew Children, Solemn Thought, Rock of Ages, Holy Manna, Bozra, Sardinia, Turtle Dove, etc. The Web page states: "A post-minimalist reworking of hymns from the famous 1854 edition of the eponymous hymn collection, one of the staple sources for shaped-note singing.
+All but two movements are based on shape-note tunes such as Consolation, Wondrous Love, Hebrew Children, Solemn Thought, Rock of Ages, Holy Manna, Bozra, Sardinia, Turtle Dove, etc. The webpage states: "A post-minimalist reworking of hymns from the famous 1854 edition of the eponymous hymn collection, one of the staple sources for shaped-note singing.
 It's a translation from a naive (if complex) church tradition into a form and texture conscious concert medium, an exploration of processes inherent in the original hymn but not developed there."
 (Of course, this work has no official relation with the Southern Harmony tunebook.)
 The CD is available on the Lovely Music label, LCD2033.